Location: Manacor, Mallorca, Spain

 Room and Board Arrangements

-The group will be staying at a house in the village of Port Nou next to the sea for the duration of the program (a 20-minute drive to the site).
+The group will be staying at a traditional house in the village of Son Servera, next to the site.